Martenfur/fumofumo-hunter/README.md

 1. Create a new service file:
    `sudo nano /etc/systemd/system/fumo.service`
-2. Paste this into it:
+2. Paste this into it (check your clone path and change user name from `pi` if necessary):

 ```ini
 [Unit]